marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard-part2.md

 Then add `import.rb` in your newly created directory with the following content:

+{% highlight ruby linespans %}
 #
 # Cookbook Name:: database
 # Recipe:: import
 #
 # Copyright 2012, Adam Brett.
 All Rights Reserved.
 #
 # Unless required by applicable law or agreed to in writing, software
 # distributed under the License is distributed on an "AS IS" BASIS,
 # WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 # See the License for the specific language governing permissions and
 # limitations under the License.
 #
 include_recipe "database::mysql"

 # Store this in a variable so we don't keep repeating it
 mysql_connection_info = {
     :host => "localhost",
     :username => 'root',
     # automatically get this from the override_attributes call!
     :password => node['mysql']['server_root_password']
 }

 # my_database = database name
 mysql_database 'my_database' do
   connection mysql_connection_info
   action :create
 end

 # import an sql dump from your app_root/data/dump.sql to the my_database database
 execute "import" do
   command "mysql -u root -p\"#{node['mysql']['server_root_password']}\" my_database < /srv/site/data/dump.sql"
   action :run
 end

 # this isn't really necessary, as we're using root and not creating a database
 # user, but I'm including it and commenting it out so you can see what it looks like
 # mysql_database_user 'my_user' do
 #  connection mysql_connection_info
 #  database_name 'my_database'
 #  action :grant
 # end
+{% endhighlight %}

 Now, make sure the database dump exists, and run `vagrant provision`.